HighnessAtharva/Blog/utils/bookshelf/README.md

 ## Move File to Hugo Public Directory

-Then place the generated `index.html` in the public directory
+Then place the generated `index.html` in the public directory and make sure you rename it to `bookshelf.html` so it routes to <your-site>/bookshelf